-May, after the fall of Issy into the hands of the Versaillais, he denounced the Committee: "One can do very great things by using simple words; I am no partisan of Committees of Public Safety; they are nothing but words."
-Therefore the Commune deliberated for a short time - and decided to create another Committee of Public Safety with individuals. different The minority which demanded representation in the committee was excluded, Vermorel was forced to quit the department of general security and Longuet the Officiel.
+Such vain incompetence aroused the old Jacobin Delescluze.
+In a fiery speech before the Assembly on the 9 of May, after the fall of Issy into the hands of the Versailese, he denounced the Committee: "One can do very great things by using simple words; I am no partisan of Committees of Public Safety; they are nothing but words."
+Therefore the Commune deliberated for a short time-and decided to create another Committee of Public Safety with different individuals.
+The minority which demanded representation in the committee was excluded, Vermorel was forced to quit the department of general security and Longuet the Officiel.
 Exasperated, the minority quit the Assembly and announced its return to the arrondissements.
 In their declaration of May 15, they say:

-they say: "By a special and express vote the Commune of Paris has abdicated its power into the hands of a dictator, to whom it has given the name of the Committee of Public Safety.
+"By a special and express vote the Commune of Paris has abdicated its power into the hands of a dictator, to whom it has given the name of the Committee of Public Safety.

 By its own vote the majority of the Commune has denied its responsibility and left all responsibility for our situation in the hands of this Committee.

-The minority to which we belong affirms on the other hand the idea that it is the duty of the Commune to the political and social revolutionary movement to accept nil responsibility and decline none, however worthy the hands to which it desires to entrust them... .
-(In our own arrondissements we can) usefully serve our principles and avoid creating in the Commune dissensions which we should all regret.
+The minority to which we belong affirms on the other hand the idea that it is the duty of the Commune to the political and social revolutionary movement to accept all responsibility and decline none, however worthy the hands to which it desires to entrust them. . .
+(In our own arrondissements we can) usefully serve oun principles and avoid creating in the Commune dissensions which we should all regret.
 For we are convinced that majority or minority, in spite of political differences, we all pursue the same end.

 Political liberty.
 Emancipation of the worker.

 Vive la Republique Sociale!
-Vive la Commune!'

-The joy created by this split in the camp of the Versaillais and the anger of the workers they represented brought most of them back on the 17th, but the prestige of the assembly was considerably weakened thenceforward.
+Vive la Commune! \ The joy created by this split in the camp of the Versaillese and the anger of the workers they represented brought the most of them back on the 17, but the prestige of the assembly was considerably weakened thenceforward.

 The second Committee of Public Safety was not any more effective than the first; and the declaration of the minority in the Assembly did not increase its prestige among the people to any degree.
 And the next step was the hunt for a dictator, a memory of '93 and Marat the friend of the people.
 Garibaldi had written to the Central Committee, refusing the post of commander of the National Guard: "Remember well that a single honest man must be charged with the supreme post with full powers."
-For Blanquists, who had followed Blanqui unswervingly for years, it was not unnatural to accept the idea of a dictatorship of a powerful individual.
-And while they hopefully awaited the return of Blanqui so that he could fill the throne of the dictator, Rossel, the delegate of war, prepared for a coup which would give to him the supreme power.
+For Blanquists, who had followed Blanqui unswervingly for years, it was not unnatural to accept the idea of a dictatorship of a powerful indi-And while they hopefully awaited the return vidual. of Blanqui so that he could fill the throne of the dictator, Rossel, the delegate of war, prepared for a coup which would give to him the supreme power.
 His attempt failed and he fled the city.

-In the meantime the preparations for a struggle against the Versaillais had been either completely neglected or most stupidly or incompetently conducted.
+In the meantime the preparations for a struggle against the Versaillese had been either completely neglected or most stupidly or incompetently conducted.
 The departments of foreign relations and of war, where the Commune should have been strongest, were its weakest points.